stevekelly27/Gibson-ES-335/README.md

 ##Testing
  -http://ami.responsivedesign.is/ had been used to check how the site preforms on different screen sizes.All links work as expected.
 I also used it to create the first image in this README.md.

- -tested on Google Chrome and preforms as intended.
+ -Tested on Google Chrome and preforms as intended.

  -Tested on Safari and preforms as expected.

  -tested on Mozilla Firefox and preforms as expected.

  -tested on iPhone 13 pro and preforms as expected.

+ -Tested on multiple screens using the devtools device toolbar.

+ ##Validator Testing

  -tested index.html on the W3C HTML Validator and passed with no issues.